percona/xtradb-cluster-tutorial/doc/00-Initial Setup.rst

 	The technology on which PXC is based.
 PXC is basically Galera + Percona Server.
 See http://codership.com for more info.

 wsrep
-	Short for 'Work-Set Replicattor'.
+	Short for 'Work-Set Replicator'.
 You'll see this referred to in mysql settings (SHOW VARIABLES and SHOW STATUS) to for Galera items.

 VirtualBox
 	Oracle's Free Virtual Machine tool (analogous to VMware).  http://www.virtualbox.org